 On-campus Employment.
 Opportunity for on-campus employment exists, and every attempt is made to provide such jobs to students who desire to work.
 The students are paid an hourly wage.
 Students must complete a FAFSA and an MACU Application for Student Employment to work on campus.
-Applications can be obtained from the Finance Office and should be completed as early as possible.
+Applications are distributed electronically at the beginning of each semester and should be completed as early as possible.
 MACU participates in the Federal Work-Study (FWS) program.
 In this program, MACU agrees to make employment reasonably available, to the extent of available funds, to all eligible students interested in work study.
 In most cases, such employment will be on-campus; however, some off campus employment positions may be included in the program.